bast/help-with-supercomputers/talk.md

 # Subject

 - "Problem" is not a useful subject

 - "Why is my job crashing?" is better

+- Include keywords like software used or research field

 - .emph[New problem?
-New ticket/issue/thread/email]
+New ticket/issue/thread/email]: don't package to different questions into same request/email

 - Same problem?
-Reply to email/thread and keep ticket number
+Reply to email/thread and keep ticket number ]

-## Give us context
+.right-column30[
+<img src="img/zelda.png" alt="image saying: I AM ERROR" style="height: 200px;"/>

+.cite[https://deathgenerator.com/#zelda2]
+]

+---

+# Provide context

 - Username (we can find it out but takes few minutes of "boring" work)

 - Explicit paths (`/cluster/home/myself/somepath`)
   better than implicit paths ("you can find it in my home folder", `~/somepath`)

 - Which machine?

 - Which software?

 - Which research field?

 - Tell us about your environment (anything special in your `.bashrc`?)

 - Sometimes text better than screenshot

 - Sometimes attachment better than screenshot
-]
-.right-column30[
-<img src="img/zelda.png" alt="image saying: I AM ERROR" style="height: 200px;"/>

-.cite[https://deathgenerator.com/#zelda2]
-]

 ---